kareemkibue/k2-react-translate/README.md

         </LocalizedRedirect>;
     }

-    // alternatively, the `props.history.push`  would resolve URLs from current langauge
+    // alternatively, `props.history.push` would also resolve URLs by current langauge

     return <div/>;
 }